Before you Travel

 TOURING WITH CONFIDENCE GUIDEBOOK

-The team at Grand Pacific Tours look forward to providing you a New Zealand holiday experience of a lifetime.
+The team at GPT look forward to providing you a New Zealand holiday experience of a lifetime.
 We encourage you to view our Touring with Confidence Guidebook, it is a valuable resource outlining our detailed approach to Health and Safety, so you can travel with us and be assured that your well-being is our number one priority.

 Wearing a Face Mask – Currently all mask-wearing requirements have been removed in New Zealand.
 For group travel, face masks are still a way to protect yourself and others from infection.
 Wearing face masks on a GPT coach is not mandated, it is a personal choice but recommended to reduce the risk of becoming sick.
 Please come supplied with face masks or be prepared to top up your supply whilst in New Zealand (own expense).